See the process.

 Can you work with WhatsApp-led sales flows?

 Yes.
 For many Hong Kong and APAC teams, WhatsApp is part of the real sales process.
-The issue is usually ownership, follow-up, and visibility.
+It may be one signal in the journey, but it is not the whole offer.

 Is this an AI automation project?